kuhn-ruess/cmdbsyncer-docs/docs/index.md

 ## Main Functions
 * Web Interface with Login, 2FA and User management
 * All configuration besides Installation in Web Interface
+* Built-in CMDB mode for managing objects, hosts and templates directly in CMDBsyncer
 * Simple Plugin API to integrate own Data Sources
 * Various Debug Options with the ./cmdbsyncer command
 * Rules to control the Synchronization: